rules and information

 Submitting your catch: When you catch a fish it must be posted no later than 2 days after the fish is harvested.

-Competition deadline: All submissions must be posted before 11:59 pm of the last day of the competition which is 31st July 2025.
+Competition deadline: All submissions must be posted before 11:59 pm of the last day of the competition.

 Fisheries compliance: All fisheries laws and regulations must be complied with for the area the fish is harvested.
 A breach of any fisheries laws or regulations may result in disqualification.